 Business.
-Help protect the business by preventing and/or limiting transfers to parties that might be unqualified or undesirable by requiring certain restrictions.
+Protect the business by preventing and/or limiting transfers to parties that might be unqualified or undesirable, by requiring certain restrictions.

 Estate.
-It may be possible to fix the value of your business interest for estate tax purposes as long as the price meets IRS guidelines at the time the agreement was signed.
+Fix the value of your business interest for estate tax purposes as long as the price meets IRS quidelines at the time the agreement was signed.